 When a country is experiencing particularly hot weather, hosepipe bans - typically administered by local water companies - are put in place to reduce the risk of extreme drought and water shortages.

-The UK is currently experiencing its hottest summer to date with record-breaking temperatures recorded across the country.
+The UK has recently experienced its hottest summer to date with record-breaking temperatures recorded across the country.
 For Bristol, 36.9℃ was enough to blow the roof off of a record which had stood since 2003.

 “Official figures show this is the driest July on record since 1935 and the period between November 2021 and July 2022 has been the driest eight-month stint since 1976.”

-Due to the extreme weather of July and the amber weather warnings brought on by August’s heatwave, parts of the South-West region has been declared in official drought.
+Due to the extreme weather of July and the amber weather warnings brought on by August’s heatwave, the whole of the South-West region has been declared in official drought.
 We’ve asked BristolWater whether this effects water restrictions in the Bristol area.

 Where are the hosepipe bans currently in effect?